We waste so much time worrying about the wrong things.

 1. Citrus-Derived Ingredients

-When exposed to light and air that they cause irritations and increase the risk of sunburns.
-And when you apply them on your skin, you do expose them to light and air.
-There’s no getting around that. *sighs*
+When exposed to light and air, citrusy extracts and oils cause irritations and increase the risk of sunburns.
+When you apply them on your skin, you do expose them to light and air.
+There’s no getting around that. *sighs again*

 2 & 3.
 Peppermint And Menthol